MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-cloud-stream-binder-java-app-kafka-azure-event-hub.md

    > [!NOTE]
    > 1. The Spring Initializr uses the **Group** and **Artifact** names to create the package name; for example: *com.wingtiptoys.kafka*.
    > 2. Spring Initializr uses Java 11 as the default version.
-To use the Spring Boot Starters described in this topic, you must select Java 8 instead.

 1. When you have specified the options listed above, click **Generate Project**.